davins90/davins90.github.io/content/pages/resume.md

 - Managed a wealth management digital platform on every field of the management flow (Engagement tools, profiling, asset allocation, risk analytics and CRM).
 Main tasks:
-    - Portfolio construction
+    - Portfolio construction & simulation
-    - Portfolio simulation
+    - Forecasting scenarios
     - Risk metrics
-    - Forecasting scenarios

 - Prepared report, analysis and wrote news about economics and financial thematic for financial blogs and banking institution.